shailendrakumaromkar/ConsensysFinalProject/README.md

 6. A screen recording walking through your Dapp. :heavy_check_mark:

 #### IPFS Deployment
-- https://wild-bird-2114.on.fleek.co/ : Connect your Metamask wallet in either of Kovan, Rinkeby, Ropsten Test Network. :heavy_check_mark:
+- https://wild-bird-2114.on.fleek.co/ : Connect your Metamask wallet in either of Kovan, Rinkeby, Ropsten Test Network.
+  DApp UI will be loaded :heavy_check_mark:
 - https://ipfs.fleek.co/ipfs/QmPatAWRB2QREX8Z9dFAf1CDVJCq7JseepzSdjUFtxkYXR/ :heavy_check_mark:

 ##  :man_technologist: Technology Used:
 - Smart Contract & Business logic - Solidity V0.7.0
-- Front End : React JS
+- Front End : React JS, HTML
 - Backend : web3.JS

 ## :gear: Setting Up for Development
 1. Clone the repo using git clone https://github.com/shailendrakumaromkar/ConsensysFinalProject
-2. Create directory DApp_Marketplace & cd DApp_Marketplace directory and clone the client repo using git clone https://github.com/shailendrakumaromkar/ConsensysFinalProject
-3. Navigate to the root of the working copy (where package.json is present).
+2. Navigate to the root of the working copy (where package.json is present).
-4. Run npm install -g npm This will install all necessary dependencies.
+3. Run npm install, this will install all necessary dependencies.
-5. Have a local blockchain running on port 9545 (e.g. using Ganache)
+4. Have a local blockchain running on port 9545 (e.g. using Ganache)
-6. Create .env file is not exist at Project root directory.
+5. Create .env file at Project root directory.
-7. In .env file give correct value as per your setup INFURA_PROJECT_ID = Project Id & MNEMONIC = "MNEMONIC".
+6. In .env file give correct value as per your profile i.e. from Infura for a particular testnet copy the Project ID & give value for INFURA_PROJECT_ID = Project Id & from Metamask wallet take the Mnemonic and give value for MNEMONIC = "MNEMONIC".
-8. From the main project folder (DApp_Marketplace), deploy contracts with "truffle migrate --reset" to deploy local Blockchain.
+7. From the Project root directory, deploy contracts with "truffle migrate --reset" to deploy local Blockchain.
-9. From the main project folder (DApp_Marketplace), deploy contracts with "truffle migrate --reset --network Kovan" to deploy Kovan Testnet.
+8. From the Project root directory, deploy contracts with "truffle migrate --reset --network Kovan" to deploy Kovan Testnet.
-10. From the main project folder (DApp_Marketplace), deploy contracts with "truffle migrate --reset --network rinkeby" to deploy Rinkeby Testnet.
+9. From the Project root directory, deploy contracts with "truffle migrate --reset --network rinkeby" to deploy Rinkeby Testnet.
+10. From the Project root directory, deploy contracts with "truffle migrate --reset --network ropsten" to deploy Ropsten Testnet.

 ### :computer: Prerequisites